uoenoplab/xo/ceph/setup_ceph.md

 aws_secret_access_key = ...
 ```
 ### Test the gateway
-Install the Boto3 package.
+Install the Boto3 package on the client host.
 ```bash
 pip3 install boto3
 ```
-Run the following in Python3.
+Run the following in Python3 from the client host.
 ```python3
 import boto3